-5.1 OVSJG Review Process
+5.1 OVSJG Screening Process

 This is a competitive solicitation.
 OVSJG does not guarantee funding, funding amounts, nor funding source based on previous awards.
-Applications will be reviewed and scored by to determine which projects will be funded.
-Reviewers will assign scores based on the required elements listed in proposal instructions.
+Applications will be reviewed and scored by external reviewers and/or internal reviewers to determine which projects will be funded.
+External reviewers and/or internal reviewers will assign scores based on the required elements listed in proposal instructions.

-The Office of Victim Services and Justice Grants will consider the eligibility of costs and project activities contained in the application based on District and federal grant requirements; past performance of the applicant (including compliance with provisions of grant agreements, if applicable); overall priorities of the District and amount of funds available to meet the requests and known community need.
+The Office of Victim Services and Justice Grants will consider the eligibility of costs and project activities contained in the application based on District and federal grant requirements; past performance of theapplicant (including compliance with provisions of grant agreements, if applicable); overall priorities of the District and amount of funds available to meet the requests and known community need.

-5.2 Review and Award Selection Process
+5.2 Review Process and Decision on Awards

 The Office of Victim Services and Justice Grants may use either internal peer reviewers, external peer reviewers, or a combination of both to review the applications under this RFA.
-An external peer reviewer may be a District community member or an expert in the field of the subject matter of a given solicitation who is NOT a current District of Columbia government employee.
-An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
-An internal reviewer is an expert in the field of the subject matter of a given solicitation who is a current District of Columbia government employee.
 Applications will be screened initially to determine whether the applicant meets all eligibility requirements.
-Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated by a review panel.
-Reviewers' ratings and any resulting recommendations are advisory only.
-In addition to reviewer ratings, considerations may include, but are not limited to, underserved populations, strategic priorities, past performance, and available funding.

-The final decision on awards rests solely with the Director of the Office of Victim Services and

-Justice Grants.
-After reviewing the recommendations of the review panel, information gathered during the review, and any other information considered relevant, the Director of OVSJG shall decide which applicants to fund, amounts to be funded, and funding source.
+Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the RFA) will be evaluated, scored, and rated.
+Ratings and any resulting recommendations are advisory only.
+In addition to ratings, considerations may include but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
+The final decision on awards rests solely with the Director of the Office of Victim Services and Justice Grants.
+After reviewing the recommendations of the review panel, information gathered during the internal review, and any other information considered relevant, the Director of OVSJG shall decide which applicants to fund, amounts to be funded, and funding source.